xurongtang/Remote-sensing-image-semantic-segmentation-based-on-transfer-learning/README.md

 # Json data convert

-# Create a model with pre-trained encoder
+# Create a segmentation model with pre-trained encoder by using pytorch

 # pre-trained